whitchapman/ClojureSudoku/README.md

 Solving the puzzle involves incrementally simplifying the data structure using increasingly complex algorithms dependent on puzzle difficulty.

-The next step simplifies the puzzle by iterating over all groups and applying the intra-group algorithm.
+This next step simplifies the puzzle by iterating over all groups and applying the intra-group algorithm.

 The first iteration:

 ```clojure
 (def data3 (solve-puzzle puzzle1 1))